aichaeljai/Sam_project/README.md

    - Counts the number of paired reads and determines which are first or second in the pair.

 4. **Chromosome Distribution**:
-   - Analyzes read distribution across chromosomes and generates a coverage map.
+   - Analyzes read distribution across chromosomes and generates a depth map.

 5. **Mapping Quality Analysis**:
    - Visualizes mapping quality and filters low-quality reads (threshold: 30).